New research institute explores the work of Lewis and Tolkien

 Much like the rich group of thinkers who gathered in Lewis’ Oxford rooms—which included a doctor, Robert Havard; historian, Lord David Cecil; and even shipowner Percy Bates—the new Institute is cross-disciplinary.
 In addition to literature scholars, it includes scholars in the fields of arts and media, communications, philosophy, physics, political studies, and religious studies from across the TWU faculty, as well as scholars internationally.

 “You can’t do Inklings studies without that diversity of discipline,” says Dunning.
 “It’s part of a bigger picture—these authors didn’t just explore what it means to be a writer or a Christian thinker, but what it means to be human.”

 At the moment there is nothing like the IIC in Canada.
 South of the border, the Wade Centre at Wheaton College is a significant repository of Inklings documents, and the IIC will be another leading research centre on this side of the Atlantic.

-View upcoming events for the Inklings Institute of Canada.
+View website for members and upcoming events for the Inklings Institute of Canada.